tamiespinosa/Amazon_Vine_Analysis/README.md

 ## <a name="Results"></a>Results

+In order to determine which reviews were worth analyzing, we applied two filters to our data.
+Thr first filter was that there were more than 20 votes on the review, and the second filter was that 50% or more voters indicated that they found the review helpful.
+We used those filtered reviews to check the rate by which Vine program members vs non program members gave 5 star reviews.
 In our analysis we found the following results:

 ### Paid Vine program members reviews:
 - Number of reviews: 580 reviews